b. 1980 Sydney, Australia

 I’m interested in pushing the level of refinement and subtlety while exploring the medium’s inevitable rawness and sensory aliveness; the potential of stillness and quietness to contain a rich and evocative dynamism is endlessly exciting.

-Shapiro Wood has held solo and group exhibitions at Chalk Horse Gallery, in the Byron School of Art Project Space in Mullumbimby, the Tweed Regional Gallery, ArtState Lismore, Flinders Lane Gallery, and as an invited artist to the International Association of Ceramics 47th Congress in Barcelona in 2016.
+Shapiro Wood has held solo and group exhibitions at CHALK HORSE, in the Byron School of Art Project Space in Mullumbimby, the Tweed Regional Gallery, ArtState Lismore, Flinders Lane Gallery, and as an invited artist to the International Association of Ceramics 47th Congress in Barcelona in 2016.
 She lived and worked in Amsterdam and Berlin in 2016-17.
 She teaches sculpture, ceramics and drawing at the Byron School of Art, and has taught sculpture in studio schools over the last 15 years.
-She is a 2006 graduate of the National Art School majoring in Ceramics, where her work with encaustic became a strong part of her focus.
+Recently she has been a finalist in the Woollahra Small Sculpture Prize as well as the the inaugural Wollumbin Art Award at Tweed Regional Gallery.
+This year she will present new work at Spring 1883 Art Fair with CHALK HORSE.